unitedwestand0/StateCounty_SVG_Maps/alabama_map.md

   /* SVG MAP DATA

-Q: Parts of this svg map were thoughtfully appropriated by Rachel Ramsey for Pioneer Queens.
+Q: Parts of this svg map was thoughtfully appropriated by Rachel Ramsey for Pioneer Queens.
 Can you please explain where parts of the original svg come from?

 A: Yes. www.dublincore.org + Source: Own Work (December 5, 2012) + Author: Inqvisitor